 Products from medi: Lumbamed maternity and Lumbamed sacro

-And after pregnancy?
-Sometimes the complaints persist even after pregnancy.
-Here, the Lumbamed sacro pelvic orthosis provides effective support – even in cases of general pelvic instability and pain, for example due to the sacroiliac joint syndrome.
+And after the pregnancy?
+Sometimes the symptoms still persist even after the pregnancy.
+In this case, the pelvic support Lumbamed sacro offers effective stabilisation - also in the case of pelvic ring instability and pain, which are, for example, attributable to sacroiliac joint syndrome. .

 Fit and active during pregnancy